Chevalier de Meude-Monpas: Career

-On May 5, 1790, Meude-Monpas had an impromptu published in which he suggested that the Duke of Aiguillon had dressed as a woman to take part in the Women's March on Versailles (this was a preexisting legend) : "We have been transported to miraculous times. / While d'Aiguil ... disguises himself as a woman, / Antoinette becomes a brave man, / Worthy of honouring the noble blood of the House of Guise."
-Meude-Monpas denied that he had been referring to the duke and on May 23, the Marquis de Condorcet's Chronique de Paris jeered at him and reminded the public that Meude-Monpas was a self-styled "chevalier" - in fact the son of a master goldsmith in Paris, a Mr. Josse "who would be amazed to see his youngest son has become a gentleman-servant and a chevalier (knight) in spite of his ancestors, and the Don Quixote of dukes, marquis and counts, his noble peers and friends."
+On May 5, 1790, Meude-Monpas had an impromptu poem published in which he suggested that the Duke of Aiguillon had dressed as a woman to take part in the Women's March on Versailles (this was a preexisting legend) : "We have been transported to miraculous times. / While d'Aiguil ... disguises himself as a woman, / Antoinette becomes a brave man, / Worthy of honouring the noble blood of the House of Guise."
+Meude-Monpas denied that he had been referring to the duke.
+On May 23, the Marquis de Condorcet's Chronique de Paris jeered at him and reminded the public that Meude-Monpas was a self-styled "chevalier" - in fact, the son of a master goldsmith in Paris, a Mr. Josse "who would be amazed to see his youngest son has become a gentleman-servant and a chevalier (knight) in spite of his ancestors, and the Don Quixote of dukes, marquis and counts, his noble peers and friends."

-An article by Camille Pelletan in Georges Clemenceau's newspaper La Justice published on April 29, 1889, describes a counter-revolutionary newspaper called "Le petit Gautier" or, more officially, Le Journal de la cour et de la ville.
+An article by Camille Pelletan in Georges Clemenceau's newspaper La Justice, published on April 29, 1889, is an important source regarding Meude-Monpas.
+It describes a counter-revolutionary newspaper called "Le Petit Gautier" or, more officially, Le Journal de la Cour et de la Ville.
 François Jourgniac de Saint-Méard (1745-1827) and Jean-Olivier de Meude-Moupas were notable contributors.

 Personal life

 Meude-Monpas was known as a staunch supporter of Louis XVI and had a public reputation.
 Nearly a century later, he became a character in a play by Edmond de Goncourt, La Patrie en Danger, drame en cinq actes, en prose, premiered on March 19, 1889 at the Théâtre Libre, salle des Menus-Plaisirs. (see Journal des débats politiques et littéraires, March 19, 1889).
 Meude-Monpas is mentioned in François-Joseph Fétis's Biographie universelle des musiciens et bibliographie générale de la musique.
-The author notes that Meude-Monpas was a "black musketeer" (which means that he belonged to a company riding black horses, not to the other company having grey ones).
+The author notes that Meude-Monpas was a "black musketeer" (which means that he belonged to a company riding black horses, not to another company, riding grey ones).